yoav-klein/terraform/aws/configurations/stacks/winrm/README.md

 ```

 Then, run the `get-password.sh` script to get the passwords of the two machines.

+Then, using `terraform output` get the public domain name of the machine you want to connect to,
-Then, take the Domain name and you can connect to them using Remote Desktop Connection.
+and connect using Remote Desktop Connection.
+DON'T forget to login as `Administator` user